ychen259/Managing-Team-GIthub/README.md

 - `git add <file_name>` will add the file you specify to *staging*
 - To stage all files you've changed, use `git add .`
 - To create a new commit with all the files you have staged, type `git commit -m <message>`
-- `git hist` will show you a history of all the commits you have added to your project
+- `git hist` will show you a history of all the commits you have added to your repository

 ### Branching